 We support an immediate halt to MCORES and the redistribution of its funding to other areas of the budget.
 There are more effective ways to invest in rural communities, ones that do not jeopardize protected lands and wildlife.
 Florida already has the most toll-road miles of any state, and building more is not the solution.

-FPI is a proud partner of the No Roads to Ruin coalition, a group of 90 diverse organizations and businesses that care deeply about protecting natural Florida and stopping the M-CORES toll roads debacle in its tracks.
+FPI is a proud partner of the No Roads to Ruin coalition, a group of over 100 diverse organizations and businesses that care deeply about protecting natural Florida and stopping the M-CORES toll roads debacle in its tracks.
 Collectively, using the peoplepower and resources of small and large organizations and businesses around the state, we will stop these “roads to ruin.”